RavenTheorist/DotNetAPI_SkilledContacts/README.md

 # DotNetAPI_SkilledContacts
 A WepAPI made in .NET Core showcasing some of the possibilities, while handling a list of Contacts linked to a list of Skills

+N.B.:
+- Database server can be configured in the appsettings.json

 Purpose:
 Create the "Contacts API".
 It's a simple API, where a user can get a quick overview over all contacts resources like persons, skills...